c3lang/c3-web/src/content/docs/Language Overview/primer.md

 }
 ```

-There exists a simplified form for a bitstruct containing only booleans,
-it is the same except the ranges are left out:
+There exists a simplified form for a bitstruct containing only booleans.
+It is the same except the ranges are left out:

 ```c3
 struct Flags : char